-The Scotland-level life expectancy estimates given in NRS publications are for use only as a comparator for the corresponding sub-Scotland-level figures.
-The definitive Scotland-level life expectancy estimate (based on national life tables) is published by the Office for National Statistics (ONS) and can be found within the National Life tables section of their website.
+The Scotland-level life expectancy estimates given in the Scottish areas publication are for use only as a comparator for the corresponding sub-Scotland-level figures.
+The definitive Scotland-level life expectancy estimate is the one published in the National Life tables for Scotland publication.

-The differences occur because of the differences between complete (single year of age) and abridged (grouped years) life tables, as well as the number of years data used in calculating the life expectancy figures.
+The differences occur because of the differences between complete (single year of age) and abridged (grouped years) life tables, as well as the number of years of data used in calculating the life expectancy figures.